 FREQUENTLY ASKED QUESTIONS

 What does MatterControl do?

-MatterControl allows you to organize your existing part files and helps manage the process of printing those parts on a 3D printer.
+MatterControl allows you to organize your 3D printable design and helps manage the process of printing those designs on a 3D printer.
 Specifically, MatterControl communicates with your 3D printer, sending it the instructions needed to make your part.

 How much does it cost?

 MatterControl is 100% free!
-In the future, we may provide optional features as paid plug-ins, but MatterControl at its core (plus much more) will always be free.
+In the future, we may provide optional features as paid plug-ins, but MatterControl at its core will always be free.

 Will it work with my 3D printer?

 MatterControl works with most open standard desktop 3D printers.
 If you have questions about a particular model just ask.